HinChou/R-Shiny-Project/README.md

 ## Summary:
 * Using Shiny in R to create a website(demo)
 * Performing portfolio optimization for investors using real-time data from yahoo
-* Shiny should contain sever.R and ui.R which is the user interface.
+* Shiny should contain sever.R and ui.R which is the user interface

 ### New Adds:
 * Optimize the user interface